 Syncope is relatively uncommon in pediatric populations.
 One small retrospective study by Pratt and Fleisher reported a prevalence of less than 0.1% in children.
 Pediatric syncope warrants prompt detailed evaluation.

 Syncope of any etiology in a patient with cardiac conditions (to be differentiated from cardiac syncope) has also been shown to imply a poor prognosis.
-Patients with New York Heart Association (NYHA) functional class III or IV who have any type of syncope have a mortality rate as high as 25% within 1 year.
+Patients with New York Heart Association (NYHA) functional class III or IV who have any type of syncope have a mortality as high as 25% within 1 year.

-Noncardiac syncope seems to have no effect on overall mortality rates and includes syncope due to vasovagal response, autonomic insufficiency, situations, and orthostatic positions.
+Noncardiac syncope seems to have no effect on overall mortality and includes syncope due to vasovagal response, autonomic insufficiency, situations, and orthostatic positions.

 Situational syncope and orthostatic syncope also have an excellent prognosis.
 They do not increase the risk of death; however, recurrences do occur and are sometimes a source of significant morbidity in terms of quality of life and secondary injury.